-There are many concurrent compaction strategies implemented in garbagecollected systems, which do not provide temporal or spatial guarantees.
-In [9] a parallel stop-the-world memory compaction algorithm is given, where multiple threads compact the whole heap.
-Compressor [13] is a concurrent, parallel, and incremental compaction algorithm which compacts the whole heap during a single heap pass, achieving perfect compaction.
-A further parallel incremental compaction approach is presented in [4] where the heap is split into pieces which are compacted one at a time by moving objects to a new memory region.
+Incremental compaction typically performs the compaction phase of a garbage collection cycle incrementally, i.e., multiple objects are moved atomically.
+The incremental compaction algorithms discussed in this paragraph and the following paragraph are based on that concept.
+Our incremental compaction approach in CF is different.
+CF allows to move a single object incrementally, which may reduce the latency of a compaction operation even further.
+There are many concurrent compaction strategies implemented in garbage-collected systems, which do not provide temporal or spatial guarantees.
+In [11] a parallel stop-the-world memory compaction algorithm is given, where multiple threads compact the whole heap.
+Compressor [20] is a concurrent, parallel, and incremental compaction algorithm which compacts the whole heap during a single heap pass, achieving perfect compaction.
+A further parallel incremental compaction approach is presented in [5] where the heap is split into pieces which are compacted one at a time by moving objects to a new memory region.
 A fixup pass takes care of reference updates.
-An algorithm with improved compaction pause times via concurrent reference updates, using only half of the heap, is given in [20].
+An algorithm with improved compaction pause times via concurrent reference updates, using only half of the heap, is given in [29].
 Each thread performs reference updates proportional to its allocation requests.
+In [18] the authors discuss object replication versus forwarding pointer based compaction strategies.
+They evaluate the performance in a non-concurrent virtual machine and show that object replication may provide higher throughput there.

-Garbage-collecting memory management systems that do provide responsetime guarantees on allocation and deallocation operations are Jamaica [24] and Metronome [3].
+Garbage-collecting heap management systems that do provide response-time guarantees on allocation and deallocation operations are Jamaica [36] as well as Metronome [4].
 With Jamaica allocation and deallocation take linear time in the size of the operation request.
-Compaction is not needed since memory objects do not occupy contiguous pieces of memory.
+Compaction is not needed since memory objects do not occupy contiguous blocks of memory.
+Another garbage collection approach based on non-contiguous memory allocation is discussed in [30] where memory access can be performed in constant time.
 Metronome is a time-triggered garbage collector, which uses the same memory layout as CF. Compaction in Metronome is part of the garbage collection cycles.
-The time used for compaction is estimated to at most 6% of the collection time [2], without precise guarantees.
+The time used for compaction is estimated to at most 6% of the collection time [3], without precise guarantees.
 The performance of Metronome depends highly on the mutator behavior.
-MC^2 [23] is an incremental soft real-time garbage collector designed for memory constrained devices, which cannot provide hard guarantees on maximum pause time and CPU utilization, but comes with low space overhead and tight space bounds.
-Stopless [21] is another garbage collector with soft guarantees on response times.
+MC^2 [34] is an incremental soft real-time garbage collector designed for memory constrained devices, which cannot provide hard guarantees on maximum pause time and CPU utilization, but comes with low space overhead and tight space bounds.
+Stopless [31] is another garbage collector with soft guarantees on response times.
 It provides low latency while preserving lock-freedom, supporting atomic operations, controlling fragmentation by compaction, and supporting multiprocessor platforms.
 The main contribution of Stopless is a compaction algorithm which moves objects in the heap concurrently with program execution.
 Exact bounds for response times, as well as fragmentation, are missing in Stopless.
+Another incrementally compacting realtime garbage collection algorithm where memory is divided into multiple pieces of equal size, which get scavenged periodically resulting in bounded pause times is presented in [27].
+In [19] the authors show experimentally that the cost of handles in a real-time garbage collector is negligible in comparison to implementations that do not use handles.
+In [6] the authors discuss worst-case fragmentation bounds for different heap management strategies.
+Scheduling of garbage collection tasks in real-time environments is discussed in [35].